-If you filed a physician's statement for 1983 or an earlier year, or you filed or got a statement for tax years after 1983 and your physician signed on line B of the statement, you don't have to get another statement for 2021.
+If you filed a physician's statement for 1983 or an earlier year, or you filed or got a statement for tax years after 1983 and your physician signed on line B of the statement, you don't have to get another statement for 2022.
 But you must check the box on line 2 in Part II to certify all three of the following.

-- 1. You filed or got a physician's statement in an earlier year. - 2.
-You were permanently and totally disabled during 2021.
+1. You filed or got a physician's statement in an earlier year.